Unified discontinuous Galerkin scheme for a large class of elliptic equations: First-order flux formulation

 \section{First-order flux formulation}

-We consider second-order elliptic PDEs of one or more \emph{primal} variables $u_A(\bm{x})$, where the index $A$ labels the variables.
+We consider second-order elliptic PDEs of one or more \enquote{primal} variables $u_A(\bm{x})$, where the index $A$ labels the variables.
 The variables can be scalars (like in the Poisson equation) or tensorial quantities (like in an elasticity problem).
-We reduce the PDEs to first order by introducing \emph{auxiliary} variables $v_A(\bm{x})$, which typically are gradients of the primal variables.
+We reduce the PDEs to first order by introducing \enquote{auxiliary} variables $v_A(\bm{x})$, which typically are gradients of the primal variables.
 We then restrict our attention to problems that can be formulated in first-order flux form

 where the index $\alpha$ enumerates both $u_A$ and $v_A$.
 Here the fluxes $\dgFi{\alpha}$ and the sources $\dgS_\alpha$ are functionals of the variables $u_A$ and $v_A$, but not their derivatives, as well as the coordinates $\bm{x}$.
-The fixed-sources $\dgf_\alpha(\bm{x})$ are independent of the variables.
-We employ the Einstein sum convention to sum over repeated indices.
+The fixed sources $\dgf_\alpha(\bm{x})$ are independent of the variables.
+Lowercase Latin indices $i, j, k, l$ enumerate spatial dimensions, and we employ the Einstein sum convention to sum over repeated indices.

 The flux form~\eqref{eq:fluxform} is general enough to encompass a wide range of elliptic problems.
 For example, a flat-space Poisson equation in Cartesian coordinates

 has the single primal variable $u(\bm{x})$.
 Choosing the auxiliary variable $v_i = \partial_i u$ we can formulate the Poisson equation with the fluxes and sources